 Status

-This activity is currently in pre-formulation, with implementation expected to begin later in 2023.
+This activity is currently in pre-formulation, with implementation expected to begin by the end of 2024.
 Hourly NRT air quality products for NO2, HCHO, and O2-O2 cloud will be produced along with a Level 1B product that will enable NOAA to produce a NRT aerosol product.
 The activity as originally proposed in SNWG-2020 also involved adapting established science algorithms from NASA's Ozone Monitoring Instrument to produce additional trace gas measurements.
-These enhanced products were not funded but are being proposed as SNWG-2022 Solution #3.
+These enhanced products were not funded for SNWG-2020 but were later funded as an SNWG-2022 Solution for TEMPO Near Real-Time SO2 and Enhanced Products.

 Societal Impact